-- Attend staff meetings, training sessions, in-service activities, and individual meetings with supervisor; work as a member of the PRC Staff.
+- Attend staff meetings, training sessions, in-service activities, and individual meetings with supervisor; work as a member of the CCD Staff.

 - All Residence Life student staff are considered essential personnel and are required to be present to provide assistance during crises and emergencies (hurricanes, building/system failures, student death, etc.) as long as the university and/or residence halls remain open and occupied.

 - Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student at William & Mary.